-The worker goes to the physician's office for a work related 2cm laceration of his scalp.
+The worker goes to the physician's office for a work related 2cm laceration of the worker's scalp.
 The physician evaluates the laceration and determines sutures are needed.
-The evaluation of the scalp laceration is considered inclusive of the pre-service work for the laceration repair and therefore is included in the billing of the surgical code.
+The evaluation of the scalp laceration is considered inclusive of the pre-service work for the laceration repair and therefore is included in the payment of the surgical code.

 The worker is also complaining of dizziness.
 The physician also performs an exam to determine if the worker sustained a concussion.
+The physician places the patient off work and makes a phone call after the encounter to the worker's employer to notify them.

-For the E/M visit to be separately identifiable, the physician must document both the surgical procedure performed (including pre-service and post service work) and the history, exam, and medical decision-making components of the E/M visit performed for the dizziness.
+The physician documents the surgical procedure performed (including pre-, intra- and post service work), all required elements of the telephone call placed to the worker's employer, and the separately identifiable E/M service performed for the dizziness.